--alternatively the wavy bedding may represent tidal channels or hummocky cross stratification, -other features observed in these units are fine laminae in the dolostones, burrow mottling, stylolites, presence of pyrite and white calcite mineralization in vugs and fractures.
+-alternatively the wavy bedding may represent tidal channels or hummocky cross stratification,

+-other features observed in these units are fine laminae in the dolostones, burrow mottling, stylolites, presence of pyrite and white calcite mineralization in vugs and fractures.

-Figure 13 is a sketch of the section exposed at this stop.
+Figure 23 is a sketch of the section exposed at this stop (on Route 67).